New Radar Station on Puig de Randa: The White Dome Is Gone — and What's Missing

 But technology always has a second side.
 The dome was a reference point for locals and tourists.
 Its removal changes the familiar panorama.
 Less noticed is how the construction burdens the narrow access roads.
 In the lower districts trucks are noticeable in the gravel bed, and on Saturdays construction workers now sit more often in a café — small everyday shifts that mean annoyance for some and a little extra business for others.

 Another often underestimated issue is the long-term compatibility with the landscape.
 New masts and antennas have different silhouettes than the round dome.
 They catch the evening light differently; at dusk, when the island becomes particularly quiet, new shadows trace against the red sky.
-This is not the end of the world, but it is a visible intervention.
+This is not the end of the world, but it is a visible intervention, similar to debates around other prominent changes such as Son Dureta Disappears: End of an Era, Beginning of a Debate.

 What remains technically positive?